 Almost all users and developers prefer a hard fork over a soft fork due to the differences in security between these types.
 Overhauling all the blocks within the blockchain requires a large amount of effort and computing power, but the privacy from a hard fork is an important differentiator.

-CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ Program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
+CFI is the official provider of the global Business Intelligence & Data Analyst (BIDA)® program, designed to teach you all the knowledge and skills required to become a skilled credit analyst.
 The following CFI resources will help further your financial education and advance your career: